agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

     return TOKEN.exists && USER_ID.exists && EXPIRATION_TIME.value > 0;
 });
 ```
-This is the case for our `IS_AUTHENTICATED` State, which depends on several other States determining whether the current user is authenticated.
+This is the case for our `IS_AUTHENTICATED` State, which depends on several other States
+determining whether the current user is authenticated or not.
 These include the `TOKEN`, `CURRENT_USER` and `EXPIRATION_TIME`.
-If, for instance, the `USER_ID` value changes, the Computed Class will recompute the `IS_AUTHENTICATED` value.
+If, for instance, the `USER_ID` value changes, the Computed Class will recompute the `IS_AUTHENTICATED` state.
 ```ts
 IS_AUTHENTICATE.value; // Returns 'true'
 USER_ID.set(undefined);